 For accountability and comprehension purposes as well as to ensure meaningful and productive class discussion, students will complete a short multiple-choice quiz on the reading(s) at the beginning of class when that reading is due.
-Students must be in attendance to earn points on a reading quiz.
+Students must be in attendance to earn points on a Literacy quiz.
 Absent students will earn a zero.
 The ten highest quiz scores will count toward the final course grade.
 Five points each.
+Total Possible Points = 50